-The IWGB is a diverse, grass-roots trade union, representing over 3500 people across the country, from a number of backgrounds, ethnicities, religions, sexual orientations, genders and nationalities.
+The IWGB is a diverse, grassroots trade union, representing thousands of people across the country, from a number of backgrounds, ethnicities, religions, sexual orientations, genders and nationalities.
 The Union works hard every day holding abusive employers to account, for a variety of unlawful conduct, including and importantly, for instances of discrimination.

 In law, discrimination is unlawful behaviour that relates to, or is because of, someone else's protected characteristic – such as disability, nationality, sexual orientation, gender or race.
 These characteristics are protected in the Equality Act 2010.